-My favourite goat cheese dip, this one is honey drizzled goat cheese, topped with dried Mission figs and caramelized onions.
+My favourite goat cheese fig dip!
+This one is honey drizzled goat cheese, topped with dried Mission figs and caramelized onions.
 A great appetizer for any time of year.

 This warm goat cheese and fig dip is simple, but so full of flavour.
 With a drizzle of honey on the goat cheese for sweetness, to the golden caramelized onions and the plumped dried Mission figs. Once warmed, it is one of the nicest bites of flavour.

 This goat cheese dip is perfect for entertaining, as it can be assembled ahead and refrigerated.
 Then just warm in the oven and serve.
 It also re-heats really well, if you can’t eat it all in one serving.